 If you are looking to spot manatees during the winter months, then head to Blue Spring.
 It’s the largest spring on the St. Johns River and is known as the winter home of manatees in this part of the state.
 The spring discharges 165 million gallons of water daily.

 Boat Rental and Contact Information

 Checking out any of the springs in the area is a great way to spend a few hours or make it an all-day outing to enjoy the unique bodies of water.
 There is really no better way to access many of these sites than by boat.
-Bring your own boat and leave from our dock or hop in one of our boat rentals at Castaways on the River.
+Hop in one of our boat rentals at Castaways on the River.